California Immigrant Workers Association: Latino immigrant workers prior to 1986

 Prior to World War I, the AFL often ignored Latinos and focused its attention into more organized groups such as Asian workers and Latino workers did not get sufficient support from the AFL.
 In fact, the AFL and its leader Samuel Gompers supported immigration restrictions in the basis of economic takeover.
 According to him, Latinos, especially Mexicans would take the jobs of the white workers and therefore would lower the wages.

-It was not until restrictions on immigration for Mexicans by the Exclusion Law of 1921 and the Quota Act of 1924 were exempted, that the AFL made arrangements to allow Mexican workers to join American Labor Unions.
+It was not until restrictions on immigration for Mexicans by the Exclusion Law of 1921 (which may be the same as the Emergency Quota Act passed in 1921) and the Quota Act of 1924 were exempted, that the AFL made arrangements to allow Mexican workers to join American Labor Unions.

 However, immigrant workers in California still faced discrimination by the AFL, which lobbied to give jobs to white workers over Latino workers, especially during the Great Depression up until the ratification of the Civil Rights Act of 1964 which prohibited union discrimination.
 Nevertheless, even though the AFL opposed immigration it favored amnesty because it believed that legal workers were less likely to be exploited than illegal workers and therefore wages would not drop.